Kulimar/test/README.md

 # Gallery

 A simple gallery that displays images from the local `images` directory.
-If the `/images-list` route is unavailable (for example when the page is opened directly from a file instead of via the Node server) the gallery falls back to predefined remote URLs.
+The list of files is read from `images-list.json`.
+If that file can't be loaded the gallery falls back to a predefined set of URLs.

 ## Running locally

-Install dependencies and start the server:
+You can simply open `index.html` in a browser or start the optional Node server for convenience:

 ```bash
 npm install
 npm start
 ```

-Open `http://localhost:3000` in your browser to view the site.
+Open `http://localhost:3000` in your browser if running the server.